-EKG (electrocardiogram), is a non-invasive test that measures the electrical activity of your heart to assist in diagnosing underlying heart conditions.
+EKG is a common and painless non-invasive test that measures the electrical activity of your heart.
+An EKG is used to efficiently assist in detecting and diagnosing underlying heart conditions.

-Echocardiogram is a non-invasive test that uses sound waves (called ultrasound) to look at the size, shape and motion of your heart and heart valves to help identify heart disease.
+Echocardiogram is a graphic outline of your heart’s movement.
+An echo test is a non-invasive test that uses high-frequency sound waves (known as ultrasound) to look at the size, shape, and motion of your heart and heart valves to assess the overall function of your heart and to help identify heart disease.

 Cardiac Stress Tests